giladbbn2/Batch/README.md

 */

-// the output of frmn1 shall be the input of frmn2
+// the output of frmn1 shall be the input for frmn2

 c.ConnectForeman("frmn1", "frmn2");